 The prehistoric cave people were not stupid sub-human Neanderthals.
 Adam and Eve were made in God’s likeness, and their immediate offspring would have possessed the genius brainpower of the original sons of God.
 Then their exceptionally long life spans allowed these brilliant scientists and artists to build on their achievements and train millions of students in the process.

 Can you imagine what our world would be like if the genius innovators of the last 500 years had continued research and development for hundreds of years, or the most powerful conquerors in history had continued expanding their empires?
 We can, by correlating archeological finds with the biblical record, recognizing repeating patterns in human behavior and extrapolating from the historical records of equivalent personages.

-What is commonly called prehistory begins with Adam and Eve at about 3,760 BC and develops as the population grows.
-This biblical time frame is supported by the social sciences.
+What is commonly called prehistory begins with Adam and Eve at about 3,700 BC and develops as the population grows.
+This biblical time frame AND the way of Cain is supported by the social sciences.

-Between 3500 B.C. and 3100 B.C. the foundations were laid for a type of economy and social order markedly different from anything previously known.
-This far more complex culture, based on large urban centers rather than simple villages, is what we associate with civilization.
+Between 3500 B.C. and 3100 B.C. the foundations were laid for a…complex culture, based on large urban centers rather than simple villages…what we associate with civilization.

 The following small sampling of the first emergence of civilizations follows the line of Cain, ending about 1,500 years later about 2100 BC at the flood.
 Bear in mind that pre-flood dates are subject to significant errors based on faulty assumptions in carbon dating and geological processes, but within the biblical text anything dated prior to 2nd millennium B.C. can be treated as belonging to the pre-flood era.
 Non-biblical dates of births, deaths & events from Jasher, Enoch & Jubilees.
 Archeological dates from Wikipedia ancient history timeline.
 Unless otherwise referenced interpretation of names from Bible codes.